Safety and Efficacy of INC280 and Buparlisib (BKM120) in Patients With Recurrent Gliobastoma

 DFCI Protocol ID: 13-501

 The study will assess the safety and the dose of the combination of INC280 and buparlisib (BKM120), as well as the anti-tumor activity of the combination, in patients with recurrent glioblastoma with PTEN mutations, homozygous deletion of PTEN or PTEN negative by IHC.
+In addition, the anti-tumor activity of INC280 single agent will be assessed in patients with recurrent glioblastoma with c-Met alteration.

 Dana-Farber Cancer Institute, Brigham and Women's Hospital